COVID-19 Update: If you're thinking about home insurance in the context of coronavirus, see below for information on how

 The best home insurer for hurricane expertise: UPC Insurance

 We recommend UPC for Texans who live near the Gulf of Mexico and want coverage from a home insurer who specializes in hurricanes and other coastal storms.
-UPC's realm of expertise is coastal areas, and they're well equipped to respond to hurricanes, floods and whatever else your home might experience.
+UPC's realm of expertise is coastal areas, and they're well equipped to respond to hurricanes and floods, along with whatever else your home might experience.
 The company also had fairly competitive rates, with an annual insurance cost of $2,311 statewide — $140 less than the statewide average.

 In addition to homeowners insurance, UPC also offers multiple forms of flood insurance.
 The most com includes policies from the National Flood Insurance Program (NFIP), which has its rates set by the government — and are therefore the same at every company. and private coverage through NFS Edge.
 The latter option may offer lower rates or more customized coverages than the NFIP, so homeowners who aren't satisfied with the standard offering should look at NFS Edge.

-It's worth noting that UPC insurance has a very high nationwide NAIC complaint ratio — 7.05, meaning it's been the subject of more than seven times as many complaints as a typical insurer of its size.
+It's worth noting that UPC insurance has received more than seven times as many complaints as a typical insurer — its nationwide NAIC complaint ratio is 7.05.
 However, the vast majority of those complaints were filed in Florida, where complaints are much more common than other states.

 Best for military families: USAA

 Members of the military and their families should take a good look at USAA, which caters exclusively to them.
 Besides providing rates as low as $2,030 per year and great customer service, USAA has several military-specific perks that should appeal to people serving in the armed forces.
 For example, USAA's personal property coverage applies worldwide, even in war zones — most insurers carve out a special exemption for those dangerous areas.
 And people on active duty won't pay a deductible on USAA insurance claims on their uniforms.

 USAA also has a very high financial stability rating, which indicates its unparalleled ability to meet claims demand in any economic or natural disaster scenario.
 It's received an A++ from A.M.
 Best, which is the highest rating the company gives out.